 Related links & material

-De-normalising the ‘normal’ in Kashmir, a patient and sensitive piece on Cups of nun chai, by Nawaz Gul Qanungo, published in Kashmir Reader and Times of India Crest Edition.
+De-normalising the ‘normal’ in Kashmir, a patient and sensitive piece on Cups of nun chai, by Nawaz Gul Qanungo, published in Kashmir Reader and Times of India Crest Edition, 2012.

-Some interesting items about the current situation in Kashmir
+Some interesting items about the summer of 2010 in Kashmir

 - Shooting the Messenger, an editorial from Economic and Political Weekly about the deportation of award-winning journalist David Barsamian and the world’s largest democracy’s fear of being questioned about its actions in Kashmir.

 - Kashmir’s Forever War, Basharat Peer, Granta, Autumn, 2010

 - Kashmir unrest: A letter to an unknown Indian, Basharat Peer, The Economic Times, August, 2010.

 - Basharat Peer interviewed about Kashmir’s Summer of 2010 Democracy Now